arcz99/arcz99/README.md

 - 👋 Hi, I’m @arcz99
 - 👀 I’m interested in programming

-I'm going to start learning Python, currently i was learning Java and C++.
+I'm going to start learning Python, currently I was learning Java and C++.

 <!---
 arcz99/arcz99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.